Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The Trustee retains the services of an independent financial adviser from whom they receive advice on both the structure of the investment offering to members of the Scheme and additionally the detail of the individual investment funds offered and the underlying investment managers used by the Trustee.
 The Trustee has an advice contract in place with Professional Pensions and Investments Ltd. They are a Chartered firm and are regulated and authorised by the Financial Conduct Authority.

 The Trustee is engaging with the Principal Employer about the future of the Scheme.
-This includes consideration around the use of a Mastertrust as an alternative means of providing pension benefits for members.
+This includes consideration around the use of a Master Trust as an alternative means of providing pension benefits for members.
+The Trustee is actively engaging with a number of Master Trust providers.

 This Chair Statement should be read in conjunction with the Trustee’s Statement of Investment Principles (SIP) and the Value for Members statement.
-The SIP is dated September 2019.
+The SIP is dated September 2019and has been reviewed regularly since that date, at Trustee meetings.
+The SIP has been deliberately designed to be a stable document with appendices addressing regular fund adjustments.

 Investment Arrangements